aws-samples/amazon-personalize-immersion-day/Media/README.md

-# Build a custom recommendation engine in 2 hours with Amazon Personalize
+# Build a custom recommendation engine with Amazon Personalize

 This workshop will help you get started with the Amazon Personalize basic features in a short time.
 Please follow the steps in the [Immersion Day ReadMe](../README.md) to set-up your account and evironment, copy relevant data and pre-train models if required.